 The opening of the Pearl Harbor Aviation Museum also started to draw in more visitors.
 Hawaii is already a prime location for a tropical vacation and the history at Pearl Harbor draws in tourists with many different types of interests.

 Entry to the USS Arizona Memorial is actually free, because it is technically a cemetery where over 1,000 lives are recorded as being buried at sea.
 However, in order to enter the USS Arizona Memorial without paying any thing, you’ll have to wait in line for one of the limited number of walk-up tickets given out per day.
 When you reserve a space with a tour, you’ll have to pay a reservation fee which helps to manage scheduling and staff at the USS Arizona Memorial.
 The fee includes the transportation to the monument, the guide to tell you about it, and tickets that you don’t have to wait in line for.

 When we first starting offering Pearl Harbor tours, there was only the USS Arizona Memorial.
-Next came the USS Bowfin Submarine Museum, then the Clarey Bridge to Ford Island, the USS Battleship Missouri, and last the Pacific Aviation Museum.
+Next came the USS Bowfin Submarine Museum, then the Clarey Bridge to Ford Island, the USS Battleship Missouri, and last the Pearl Harbor Aviation Museum.
 Recently, the Oklahoma memorial opened.
 All year long, these historic sites and museums feature new exhibits to help keep our visitors enthralled while they are here.

 One tour to consider is the Pearl Harbor Memorials Tour, which will take you through guided tours of all historical sites at Pearl Harbor.
 Admission for all parks and museums is included with the price, as well as transportation to the USS Arizona.